shnewto/bnf/README.md

 ## What does a parsable BNF grammar look like?

-The following grammar from the [Wikipedia page on Backus-Anur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form#Example) is exemplifies a compatible grammar after adding ';' characters to indicate the end of a producion.
+The following grammar from the [Wikipedia page on Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form#Example) is exemplifies a compatible grammar after adding ';' characters to indicate the end of a producion.

 ```text